 The following four maps show:

-- National Flood Zones 2&3 for Winchfield Parish - The Thames Basin Heaths Special Protection Area and Zone of Influence - · Important areas and hunting grounds for birds and bats in Winchfield - HBIC map showing SSSIs, SINCs and Ancient Woodland
+- Areas prone to flooding for Winchfield Parish. - The Thames Basin Heaths Special Protection Area and Zone of Influence. - Important areas and hunting grounds for birds and bats in Winchfield. - HBIC map showing SSSIs, SINCs and Ancient Woodland.